-PLACE+SPACE CREATIVE RESIDENCES
+PLACE+SPACE CREATIVE RESIDENCE

-The Boyd’s Station PLACE+SPACE CREATIVE RESIDENCE program provides creative studio space and zero cost housing in the village of Boyd, Kentucky for student and professional artists and writers.
+The Boyd’s Station PLACE+SPACE CREATIVE RESIDENCE program provides ZERO-COST creative studio space and housing in the village of Boyd, Kentucky for student and professional artists and writers.

 Creators live in a rural and serene environment to "live free and create" for periods from one to twelve months in which to pursue their individual craft without distractions in a supportive community.